maximecharpentierdata/image-captioning/README.md

 You need to set your own Python environment with Numpy, Tensorflow and tqdm installed in it.

-Then, you will need the fetch the data (Flickr8k dataset) and the GloVE weights for the pretrained embeddings.
+Then, you will need to fetch the data (Flickr8k dataset) and the GloVE weights for the pretrained embeddings.

 Run `python src/fetch_data.py` in order to do so.